nickjalbert/reading/PAPERS.md

 all the more notable, since high scores are a byproduct of learning an accurate model of the game."

+**THOUGHTS:** Interesting whirlwind tour of the PGM world and how one might try to learn higher-level models.
+Don't have enough background to evaluate how novel or effective this particular technique is, but seems promising from their results.
+A lot of pointers to work worth following up on (e.g. OO-MDPs, PGMs in general, MAP/MBPB, planning, etc)

 ## [Feynman Machine: The Universal Dynamical Systems Computer](https://arxiv.org/abs/1609.03971)
 ### Eric Laukien, Richard Crowder, Fergal Byrne